orxfun/orx-parallel/docs/using_wasm.md

 Keep wasm-bindgen on a small public boundary layer in `my-wasm-project/crate/src/lib.rs`.

-Expose at least:

-1. one runtime initialization function,
-2. entry points for the computations.
+Expose (i) one runtime initialization function and (ii) entry points for the computations.

-### 1. Runtime initialization function
+### Runtime initialization function

 ```rust
 use wasm_bindgen::prelude::*;